zuzing/simple_react_app/README.md

 ---
-Full-stack blog wall app with CRUD functionality.
-Built with React, Express.js, and MongoDB.
+Full-stack single-page app blog wall with CRUD functionality via an Express server and MongoDB database.